venture-hacks/fintech-workshop/README.md

 ## Notes
 We're using Bootstrap 3.
-While Bootstrap 4 is out, we haven't had time to update this workshop for it. :shrug:
+While Bootstrap 4 is out, we haven't had time to update this workshop for it. 🤷‍♀️🤷‍♂️